PapiLer/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.